 If you are facing criminal charges, you don’t have to navigate the criminal justice system alone.
-I have defended many criminal charges, ranging from minor crimes to major felonies, including larcenies, drug possession, assault, kidnapping, and domestic violence.
-Even if your case seems hopeless to you, I will listen to you and help protect your rights and freedom.
+We have defended many criminal charges, ranging from minor crimes to major felonies, including larcenies, drug possession, assault, kidnapping, and domestic violence.
+Even if your case seems hopeless to you, we will listen to you and help protect your rights and freedom.

-I will work with you.
-I will stand up for you.
+We will work with you.
+We will stand up for you.

 Crimes in Connecticut